-- Vegan butter: This provides fat in the recipe and keeps the cake nice and moist.
+- Vegan margarine: This provides fat in the recipe and keeps the cake nice and moist.
 I typically use the spreadable kind over the block “butters”.

 - Coffee: This enhances the chocolate flavour and you won’t taste it in the cake at all!